 Patrick,

-Thanks, you are funny!:upside_down_face: Basically, it is a “remix” of my Aviator Air Conception carrier…which they did a Great job of designing.
+Thanks, you are funny!
+Basically, it is a “remix” of my Aviator Air Conception carrier…which they did a Great job of designing.
 I have not seen anything out there that is quicker and easier to use.

 I enjoy designing and building things that catch my attention…that’s why I switched to electric and built the X4…such a fun machine to fly…and so cool!